EdictaMG/strategy-chatbot-generative-ai-python-streamlit/README.md

 ## Requirements
 To run this app, you'll need a **Hugging Face account** and an **API token**.
 You can create one at [huggingface.co](https://huggingface.co) and generate a token.

-Make sure to insert your Hugging Face token in `StrategyBot_ChatBot.py` as indicated in the script.

 ## Using the Files
 1. Clone or download this repository.